ghosert/VimProject/bootstrap_less/README.md

 If you want to build bootstrap try this:

 ```
-$ make bootstrap # a "bootstrap" folder will be generated, and all stuffs are there.
+$ make bootstrap # a "bootstrap" sub-folder will be generated, and all stuffs are there.
 $ make clean     # to delete "bootstrap" folder generated above.
 ```